Brooke leads the Global Pro Bono Practice.

 Brooke has over 20 years' experience in working with a diverse range of pro bono clients and is regularly sought out by non-profit, charities, social enterprises and corporate Boards and Executives for strategic and legal advice.
 Brooke is renowned for going above and beyond to maximise social impact through deploying skills and influence at a systemic level.

 Brooke has particular expertise in access to justice and working with Aboriginal and Torres Strait Islander clients.
-HSF is a recognised leader in reconciliation, currently implementing our second ELEVATE Reconciliation Action Plan.
 Between 2004 and 2018 Brooke developed expertise on the Aboriginal “Protection” legislation that underpinned the Stolen Generations.
-Brooke obtained various successful outcomes in respect of Stolen Wages casework for individual claimants and group claims.
+Brooke helped to obtain various successful outcomes in respect of Stolen Wages casework for individual claimants and group claims.

 Key client relationships include Médecins Sans Frontières (Doctors Without Borders), Justice Connect, GO Foundation, CareerTrackers, CareerSeekers, various community legal centres/peaks, Aboriginal and Torres Strait Islander communities, Kinchela Boys Home Aboriginal Corporation and the Public Interest Advocacy Centre.

 Please note: Brooke does not accept direct requests for pro bono work, preferring to operate through clearing houses and long-standing referral partners.

 For more information on the firm’s pro bono practice, please click here.

 Brooke holds a Bachelor of Law with European Law from the University of Nottingham, England and the Universistät Göttingen, Germany.